codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 * For Bitbucket Cloud, `codefresh-report-image` step fails with errors to get Pull Requests (PRs) and branches.
 * Builds for Gerrit in Codefresh are triggered twice because of webhook data delivery request timeouts or connection issues.
 * Replaced misleading warning message "The security token included in the request is invalid" for successful builds.
+* Outage for external MongoDB on increasing the number of connections to the permitted limit.

 ##### GitOps
 * Renaming an ApplicationSet or GitSource removes all application's resources and then adds them again.